 One question I got from the Enterprise DNA forum revolves around an addition to the date query table.
 This addition prevents you from having to manually filter data to the last date every time new data comes in.
 This can be helpful if you’re working on an ongoing report.
+You may watch the full video of this tutorial at the bottom of this blog.

 I’ll add a link to the said post on the related support forum posts below.